Breush/lava/whats-next.md

 - **feature**
     - Animation
     - Debounce system for window resizes
+    - ColliderComponent: have a PhysicsComponent (holding if static)
+    - ColliderComponent: allow multiple times the same component
+    - GameEngine: remove the camera controls of `handleEvent`
     - InputManager: handle axes
-    - Materials introspection (-- or own shading language)
+    - Materials introspection (or own shading language)
     - Mesh: compute tangents if not provided
     - Mesh: compute normals if not provided
     - Node: hierarchy of GameObjects